AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 typedef struct
 {
-    rectangle_t rect; // Contains the x, y, width and height wsg_t img;        // Image to display
+    rectangle_t rect; // Contains the x, y, width and height int img;          // Image to display
-    int speed;        // Speed of the obstacle bool active;      // If the obstacle is in play
+    bool active;      // If the obstacle is in play
 } obstacle_t;
 ```